Kontsevich's star-product up to order 7 for affine Poisson brackets: where are the Riemann zeta values?

 \begin{proof} Again, this is seen by the count of dimensions.
 Using action by the affine group elements, bring the leftmost sink to the origin $0 \in \mathbb{R}$ and rescale the graph picture in the upper half-plane $\mathbb{H}^2$ such that the $y$-coordinate of some aerial vertex is any given positive number.
 Now, in the other component(s) of the graph, i.e.\ in the subgraph(s) not connected with the sink in the origin, the angles between edges and $i\infty$ --\,hence their differentials\,-- stay invariant under local (to not hit a vertex of any other component) horizontal translations along $\mathbb{R} = \partial\mathbb{H}^2$.
 The $x$-coordinate $x_0$ of a vertex in the movable component, parametrizing the entire component's location, can be taken as one of the coordinates on the space $C_{n,m}$ of vertex configurations.
 But, as said, for all the edges in this detached subgraph, the differentials in the respective angles in Kontsevich's formula can only depend on the pairwise differences of the $x$-coordinates (and on the not yet fixed $y$-coordinates) of vertices; neither the constant $x_0$ nor its differential occurs in the integrand.
 Consequently, the differentials of fewer parameters on the configuration space $C_{n,m}$ show up in the top-degree form with the differentials of all the edge angles.
 By the pigeonhole principle, at least one differential of a parameter on $C_{n,m}$ is repeated twice, hence the integrand is identically zero, and so is the entire graph weight. \end{proof}

-\begin{rem} Connected \emph{affine} Kontsevich graphs standing on both sinks cannot contain an ``eye-on-ground'', due to the in-degree bound $\leqslant 1$ for either aerial vertex in the $2$-cycle.
-The ``eye-on-ground`` subpattern essentially works for Kontsevich graphs which are not affine, e.g. for quadratic Poisson brackets, see Example~\ref{ExEyeOnGround}. \end{rem}
+\begin{rem} Connected \emph{affine} Kontsevich graphs standing on both sinks cannot contain an ``eye-on-ground'', due to the in-degree bound $\leqslant 1$ for either aerial vertex in the $2$-cycle (see Example~\ref{ExEyeOnGround}).
+The ``eye-on-ground`` subpattern essentially works for Kontsevich graphs which are not affine, e.g., for quadratic Poisson brackets (see Remark~\ref{RemLogSymplStar} below). \end{rem}

 \begin{lemma} The graph weight vanishes if the integrand vanishes in Kontsevich's integral formula. \footnote{More graphs can have weight equal to zero sporadically, that is, when the Kontsevich formula with a nonzero integrand integrates to zero for an agreed choice of the propagator (here, harmonic).
 Examples of such \emph{neutral} graphs are found in \cite[Figure~2 and Example~26]{cpp}.} \end{lemma}